geekodour/gitpushblog/README.md

 ### Basic Usage
 After the installation,
 - **Running in development**

-`npm run dev` is a very handy command that runs a development version of the blog in watch mode in port 3000.
+`npm run dev` is a very handy command that runs a development version of the blog in watch mode on port 3000.
 It can be useful when writing an offline draft or editing the theme.

 - **Writing a new post**
-  - You can write a new post by creating a github issue in <repo_name> repository, give it the labels you want they will all show up.
+  - You can write a new post by creating a github issue in `<repo_name>` repository, give it the labels you want they will all show up.
-  - If you prefer offline writing then you can do `npm run new <filename.md>`, and a new file will be created inside the `/drafts` directory with appropriate template which you can start editing. **Bonus**, if you're using `npm run dev` while editing offline posts, you see the changes on browser reload.
+  - If you prefer offline writing then you can do `npm run new <filename.md>`, and a new file will be created inside the `/drafts` directory with appropriate template which you can start editing. **Bonus**, if you're using `npm run dev` while editing and adding new offline posts, you see the changes on browser reload.

 - **Editing a post**

 You need to edit the post/issue in github

 - **Uploading a offline draft**

 `npm run upload` lets you choose which **files** from `/drafts` to upload to github issues, and then uploads them.
 If upload was successful the uploaded file will be **deleted** from `/drafts`.
 Use it when you're done writing a draft offline and ready to publish it online.

-Usually you **don't** have to do `git add -A` then `git commit -m 'message'` and `git push orign master` but if you want to push the draft changes to the repository(not the blog), then you can do `git push origin master`, when you're ready to publish the draft just do `npm run upload` and it will create a githubissue with the drafts' content.
+Usually you **don't** have to do `git add -A` then `git commit -m 'message'` and `git push orign master` but if you want to push the draft changes to the repository *(not the publishing branch/repo)*, then you can do `git push origin master`, when you're ready to publish the draft just do `npm run upload` and it will create a githubissue with the drafts' content.

 Don't forget to do `npm run push` to push the changes to the actual blog.

+**IMPORTANT: You'll need to have your github `personal access token` set to the `GITHUB_AUTH_TOKEN` env. variable for `npm run upload` to work.
+Read: [`Setting GITHUB_AUTH_TOKEN`](#setting-github_auth_token)**

 - **Pushing blog changes**

 `npm run push` is the command. **It pushes the contents of the `/dist` dist directory to the appropriate repository:branch** It also runs the `npm run generate` command which creates the `/dist` directory in the first place.

-Pushing happens differently for userpages and repository pages.
+Pushing happens differently for userpages and repository pages.(gitpushblog manages all these, you don't have to worry)

 In **repopages** the blog root is in the `gh-pages` branch of the same repository.

 In **userpages** the blog root is in the `master` branch of the `username.github.io` repository.

-So you have a `<repo_name>` repository, where all your blog data is stored like themes, scripts etc. and the contents of the public blog go in another repository or branch depending upon what you configure in `_config.yml`
+So you have a `<repo_name>` repository, where all your have `themes/`, `scripts/`, `dist/` etc.
+But when you push the changes with `npm run push` the content of the public blog go in another **repository or branch** depending upon what you configure in `_config.yml` with `userpages`.

 - **Pushing repository changes**

-Repository changes include, changes to anything other than the contents of `/dev` and `/drafts` like changes in theme,scripts etc. `npm run dev`, `npm run generate`, `npm run push` these commands will always use the local, so if you made a change in the local you'll see the changes reflected in the blog when using these commands and `npm run push` with only push the contents of `/dist` so you'll have the changes in the blog too.
+Repository changes include, changes to anything other than the contents of `/dev` and `/drafts`. changes in theme,scripts etc.
+`npm run dev`, `npm run generate`, `npm run push` these commands will always use the local configuration and files, so if you made a change in the local you'll see the changes reflected in the blog when using these commands.

+`npm run push` will only push the contents of `/dist` so you'll have the changes in the blog too as `/dist` will be generated using local configurations only.

-But the repository on github which actually has the blog, in our case does not know about these repository changes.
+But the repository on github which `git remote origin` points to, in our case does not know about these repository changes.
-If you want to push these changes then do
+If you want to push these changes then do the `origin` then do,
 ```
 $ git add -A
 $ git commit -m 'commit message'